 - Easily swayed, susceptible to suggestion, therefore easily used.

-- Lets imagination run away with itself.
+- Lets imagination runs away with itself.

-- Flawed judgement and subsequent mistakes.
+- Flawed judgment and subsequent mistakes.

 - Misplaced compassion results in disappointments.

 Jupiter is the largest planet in the solar system, and mostly a huge, colorful gas balloon.
 This planet is a system on its own, and its gravitational force pulls heavily on the sun itself.
 It has helped form the solar system’s structure as we know it.
 It actually has entire groups of asteroids preceding him and following him on his path around the sun.
 Jupiter is one of the brighter stars in the night’s sky.

 It is societal in that it seeks to establish itself within society, rather in consideration of its prevailing winds or closely in tandem with it.
 It is extrinsic in that its function is more embracive and social by its nature.

 It functions on the transpersonal, social level.
 It is the planet of societal principles, however, these may be too abstract and “raw”, in need of examination by Saturn to coalesce to a more workable deal.
 These fine principles may be a bit over the top, probably not so perfectly implementable.
 A testimony to this is can be found in a more personal frame, for when it is associated with implementing Mars it often results in risk-taking behavior.